klamma/ar-for-eu-book/_pages/chapters/modeling.md

 Boolean operations are heavily used in CAD where they are defined on volumes.
 The volumes are combined using operations known from Boolean algebra, e.g. OR, AND or XOR.

-Intuitively, the for every point in space and every base volume, a truth value is determined.
+Intuitively, the for every point in space and every base volume, a truth value is determined {% cite Fole10 %}.
 It states if the point is part of the volume.
 By combining the truth values for this point using a Boolean operator, one can determine if the point is part of the resulting volume.
 For instance, the union operation combines the points of the base volumes using the OR-operator.